 Dear Giotto,

-There are patients who respond adequately to 50 mg topiramate.
-Even 25 mg can be effective.
-You have to try this individually.
+Some patients respond adequately to 50 mg of topiramate.
+25 mg can also be effective.
+This needs to be determined on an individual basis.

 Kind regards